andrewrk/genesis/README.md

 ## Roadmap

+ 0. Ability to make a audio selection.
+ 0. Delete selection.
- 0. Ability to make a selection.
+ 0. Ability to make a playback selection.
  0. Playback to speakers.
- 0. Delete selection.
  0. Undo/Redo
  0. Multiplayer